-Continuing the recent series on frequent network maps, today's post is by Aaron Priven, who actually managed the redesign of a network map.
-I don't agree with everything he says, but the resulting map (current version here in PDF, here in a version that you can pan and zoom online) certainly shows a lot of thought, and it's interesting to see the thought process explained.
-I'll share my own responses to this map in a near-future post.
+Continuing the recent series on frequent network maps, today’s post is by Aaron Priven, who actually managed the redesign of a network map.
+I don’t agree with everything he says, but the resulting map (current version here in PDF, here in a version that you can pan and zoom online) certainly shows a lot of thought.
+It’s interesting to see the thought process explained.
+I’ll share my own responses to this map in a near-future post.

 Jarrett’s post on frequency mapping, and a number of the comments there, referred to the AC Transit system maps.
 (AC Transit is the bus system for a large portion of the eastern shore of San Francisco Bay, including cities such as Oakland, Berkeley, Richmond, and Fremont.)

 I was the project manager for the redesign of the AC Transit system map back in 2002-2003.
 As such I am primarily responsible for its design, although most of the specifics were worked out by our cartographer, Kristin Bergstrom, who had previously designed the San Francisco Muni map.

 One basic principle we wanted to follow was that there should be a one-to-one correspondence between the ink lines and the bus lines.
 Many American maps are like the Seattle map, pictured here, where no matter how many bus lines are on a street, they are shown by a single ink line.
 Trying to understand where a single line goes is very difficult on these maps.
 One has to hunt around for the bubbles to figure out where the route is going, and sometimes this can be very obscure.
 For example, on the Seattle map shown in Jarrett’s post, pictured here, there is a Line 30 bubble on Dexter Ave N., and another one further west, on an unlabeled street near Queen Anne Ave.
 N. How does Line 30 get between the two places?
 Does it dip downtown and come back in a U, or does it travel on one of the two sets of east-west streets shown?
 Or does it do something else entirely?